chiroptical/focus/README.md

   - [x] Need to adjust post body because `data` is `Object[]`
   - [ ] Need to test in production
 - [x] How do we deal with emojis over the wire? 👋
+- [ ] Add a small cowboy server to handle user auth token https://ninenines.eu/docs/en/cowboy/2.9/guide/static_files/
+  - [ ] Need an index.html with a single button to start the flow
+  - [ ] Redirect user to handle OAuth
+  - [ ] Handle request from Twitch
+  - [ ] Store credentials
-- [ ] Mechanism to automatically refresh Twitch credentials
+  - [ ] Redirect user to complete.html
 - [ ] refactor `twitch` module, it shouldn't really require `maybe` expressions. the maybe expressions are the responsibility of the caller.
 - [ ] Break up `twitch:subscribe/2` into more specific functions